SkyKick/SkyKick.NinjectWorkshop.WordCounting/ReadMe.md

     1. Use .Expect() to have the ability to Verify that method was called with given method parameters a set number of times.

-   1. Use .Thorw() to easily have a mock throw an exception
+   1. Use .Throw() to easily have a mock throw an exception
    1. We create a `WebTextSourceOptions` with an array of 0 second retry times to `Verify()` that the retry policy is retrying Web Requests
     1. Use `VerifyAllExpectations()` to verify `GetHtmlAsync` was called the correct number of times